Shadaab1904/STM32-PCB-Design/README.md

 KiCad project:  STM32 PCB Design on STM32F103C8T6

 # About
 This repository contains the KiCad 9.0 schematic for a custom-designed STM32-based development board.
-The board is built around the **STM32F103C8T6** microcontroller and provides core functionalities such as USB power, external clocking, GPIO headers, voltage regulation, and indicator LEDs—ideal for prototyping, embedded systems development.
+The board is built around the **STM32F103C8T6** microcontroller and provides core functionalities such as USB power, external clocking, GPIO headers, voltage regulation, and indicator LEDs ideal for prototyping, embedded systems development.

 It includes: